Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 | [axway_kibana_write](elasticsearch/usersAndRoles#user-axway_kibana_write)        | `axway_apigw_read`, `axway_kibana_write`                     | Write access to Dashboard, Visualizations and some other information such as ILM-Policies.                      |
 | [axway_kibana_admin](elasticsearch/usersAndRoles#user-axway_kibana_admin)        | `axway_apigw_read`, `axway_apigw_admin`, `axway_kibana_write`, `monitoring_user` | Access to Stack-Monitoring and APM         |

-Please also create at least one user with Kibana privileges who is allowed to import dashboards.

 ### Size your infrastructure

 The solution is designed to process and store millions of transactions per day and make them quickly available for traffic monitoring and analytics.